Souvik7861/PROJECTS/5. CDC Pipeline from MySQL RDS to Snowflake/ReadMe.md

     return {'records': output}
 ```
 #### Step 6: Create an IAM Role and EC2 Instance
-Create an IAM role for EC2 with Kinesis access (e.g., democdc).
+Create an IAM role for EC2 with Kinesis access .
 Create an EC2 instance.
 Execute the following commands on the EC2 instance:
 ```bash